MrPickles/dotfiles/README.md

 #### Patching the Font to be Font Awesome-compatible

-You'll need to do some [additional patching][fa-linux] for Font Awesome symbols.
+You may need to do some [additional patching][fa-linux] for Font Awesome.
 The instructions are in the link from the previous sentence, but your commands will end up looking something like what's below.
+Make sure that the symbols aren't already available out of the box before trying any patching.

 ```shell
 mkdir -p ~/.fonts/ && mkdir -p ~/.config/fontconfig/conf.d